git-pull/website/code_explorer/django-vs-flask.rst

     .. admonition:: Reminder
        :class: note

-       Sometimes global interpreter locks and thread safety are brought up.
-       Customer control panels and JSON API's aren't CPU bound.
+       Sometimes global interpreter locks and thread safety are brought up when discussing languages.
+Web admin interfaces and JSON API's aren't CPU bound.
 Most web problems are I/O bound.

-       In other words, the issues websites face when scaling are more concurrency related.
-In practice, it's not limited to the dichotomy of concurrency or parallelism but by offloading to infrastructure like `reverse proxies`_, task queue (e.g. `Celery`_, `RQ`_), and `Database replication`_.
+       In other words, issues websites face when scaling are concurrency related.
+It's not limited to the dichotomy of concurrency and parallelism.
+       Websites scale by offloading to infrastructure such as: `reverse proxies`_, task queues (e.g. `Celery`_, `RQ`_), and `Database replication`_.
-       Computational heavy backend services are done elsewhere and use different tools (kafka, hadoop, spark, elasticsearch, etc).
+       Computational heavy backend services are done elsewhere and use different tools (kafka, hadoop, spark, Elasticsearch, etc).

 Django use :func:`~importlib.import_module` to turn a string into a :ref:`module <tut-modules>`.
 It's kind of like an ``eval``, but strictly for